TalaoDAO/oidc4vc-server/docs/source/api.rst

 .. note:: "sub" is the  Decentralized IDentier of the user (did).
 It always starts with "did:talao:".

 Those data are available through an ID Token (JWT) and at the user_info endpoint with an Access Token.

+For companies, there is only the "openid" scope available.

 Process
 *******